Space Channel 5: Release

-Space Channel 5 was first announced in the September 1999 Tokyo Game Show.
-Nahoko portrayed the character at live promotional events, including its TGS showings.
+Space Channel 5 was first announced at the September 1999 Tokyo Game Show.
+Nahoko portrayed the character Ulala at live promotional events, including its TGS showings.
 The game was released in Japan on December 16, 1999.
 Sega pushed the game's release with heavy public promotions and an extensive launch event in Tokyo.
 The game was supported by several pieces of merchandise.
 In the US, Sega conducted a contest in Universal City, California titled Space Channel 5 Ulala-a-like Contest.
-The contestants were girls between the ages of 9 and 21 who would compete to who could resemble Ulala the best.
+The contestants were girls between the ages of 9 and 21 who competed to who could resemble Ulala the best.
 The contestants were able to meet with Ulala portrayed by Kelly Preston and the winner won $500 and a Dreamcast.

 The game's localization was handled by Sega, who approached it "with care and time".
 One of the key elements for the team was finding the right English voice for Ulala.
 When the dialogue was localized, there was little difference between regions beyond language-specific nuances.
 The music itself received little to no changes.
-The game released internationally in 2000; it was published in North America on June 4, and in Europe on October 8.
+The game was released internationally in 2000; it was published in North America on June 6, and in Europe on October 8.

-Following their exit from the console market, Sega began moving their franchises onto other systems including PS2; one of those franchises was Space Channel 5.
+Following their exit from the console market, Sega began moving the Space Channel 5 franchise onto other systems, beginning with the PlayStation 2.
 The PS2 version released in Europe on March 15, 2002; and in Japan on December 12 of that year.
 In North America, the PS2 port was bundled with its sequel and published in the region by Agetec.
 This version released in North America on November 18.
 In Japan, the PS2 version has since become a rarity, fetching high resale prices.

-A remake for the GBA titled Space Channel 5: Ulala's Cosmic Attack was also produced.
+A remake for the Game Boy Advance titled Space Channel 5: Ulala's Cosmic Attack was also produced.
 This formed part of Sega's partnership with THQ to co-develop and co-publish several of their franchises to the platform.
 The port was co-developed by Art Co., Ltd and THQ.
-The game was re-created within the GBA hardware, with its music rendered using a midi score.
+The game was re-created within the GBA hardware, with its music rendered using a MIDI score.
 The music was handled by Tsutomu Fuzawa.
-The game released as a Western exclusive in 2003; it was published on June 17 in North America, and September 12 in Europe.
+The game was released as a Western exclusive in 2003; it was published on June 17 in North America and September 12 in Europe.